 you have symptoms of an infection – this can include feeling shaky, a sore throat, a cough or needing to pass urine a lot.

-The number of white blood cells usually increases steadily and returns to normal before your next chemotherapy.
+The number of white blood cells will usually steadily increase and return to normal before your next chemotherapy.
 You will have a blood test before having more chemotherapy.
 If your white blood cells are still low, your doctor may delay your treatment for a short time.

 Bruising and bleeding